What Is Brand Equity?

 Each model offers unique insights for different situations.
 Keller's model works brilliantly for building new brands or repositioning existing ones.
 Aaker's approach helps establish a long-term brand strategy.
 The BrandAsset® Valuator proves particularly useful when you need to quantify brand strength for investors or strategic decisions.

 Your brand should feel the same everywhere people meet it - whether that's your website, social media, or in-store experience.
-Consistency builds trust over time.
-It's like meeting a friend who always behaves the same way - you know what to expect and feel comfortable with them.
+Consistency builds trust because customers know what to expect from your brand.

 Your brand voice, visual style, quality standards, and service approach should stay steady across all touchpoints.
 Now, that doesn't mean never changing.
 Instead, it means making thoughtful changes that align with your brand's core values and personality.